Frederick Knott: Life and career

+In 1959, Knott adapted Thomas Sterling's mystery novel The Evil of the Day (inspired by Ben Jonson's play Volpone) as the stage mystery Mr. Fox of Venice.
+The play had a short run at London's Piccadilly Theatre with a cast that included Jeremy Brett, but was never produced on Broadway.
+Eight years later, writer-director Joseph L. Mankiewicz adapted the Sterling novel and Knott play as the film The Honey Pot, starring Rex Harrison.

-In 1960, Knott wrote the stage thriller Write Me a Murder, produced at the Belasco Theatre in New York in October 1961.
-It was directed by George Schaefer and included Denholm Elliott and Kim Hunter in the cast.
+After Mr. Fox of Venice, Knott wrote the stage thriller Write Me a Murder, produced at the Belasco Theatre in New York in October 1961.
+It was directed by George Schaefer and included James Donald, Kim Hunter, and Denholm Elliott in the cast.
+The play earned Knott his second Edgar Allan Poe Award for Best Play from the Mystery Writers of America, having won his first for Dial M.

 In 1966, Knott's stage play Wait Until Dark was produced on Broadway at the Ethel Barrymore Theatre.
-The director was Arthur Penn and the play starred Lee Remick who received a Tony Award nomination for her performance.
+The director was Arthur Penn and the play starred Lee Remick and Robert Duvall.
+Remick received a Tony Award nomination for her performance.
 Later the same year, Honor Blackman played the lead in London's West End at the Strand Theatre.
-The film version, also titled Wait Until Dark and released in 1967, had Audrey Hepburn in the lead role.
-The play ran on Broadway in 2001, featuring Quentin Tarantino.
+The film version of Wait Until Dark was released in 1967, with Audrey Hepburn and Alan Arkin in the lead roles.
+Hepburn earned Academy Award, Golden Globe, and BAFTA nominations as a result.
+The play was revived on Broadway in 1998, starring Marisa Tomei and Quentin Tarantino.

 Knott stopped writing plays, choosing to live comfortably on the income from his earlier works.
 "I don't think the drive was there any more.
 He was perfectly happy the way things were," said his wife Ann Hillary.
 He died in New York City in December 2002.